Xiao-Houzi/ExanimaTools/project-management/development_practices.md

 - All code must be written using modern async, event-driven, and MVVM patterns.
 - Provide helpful tools for Exanima players in a tabbed UI.
-- Remove all CommunityToolkit.Mvvm dependencies from TeamManagerViewModel and TeamMemberViewModel; use standard C# and Avalonia MVVM patterns instead.
 - Team members are persisted to SQLite, with schema initialization handled automatically.
 - Team member input validation is inline and always allows Save, with errors shown next to fields.
 - Add Team Member dialog is always accessible from the Team Manager tab.